arronlook/DBProjectPokemon/code/readme.md

 |    |----general.py -- handles the "help" command and printing out the
 |    |                  logo at application startup
 |    |
-|    |----themeSong.mp3 -- the pokemon themesong to be played in the background
+|    |----themeSong.mp3 -- the pokemon theme song to be played in the background
 |    |
 |    |----arron.py -- Contains queries for features:
 |    |                - GetStrongMoves -- SELECT FROM WHERE ORDER BY